-It’s said there’s little more American than apple pie.
+They said there’s little more that’s American than apple pie.
 Well, amid this golden age of drinks culture, one could argue that the same could be said of cider.
-From Washington to New York, there are countless orchards producing scores of varieties that filter into delicious batches of summer-approved canned cider.
-And while there’s an abundance of great homegrown cider, there are some outstanding canned takes coming in as well, from cider-crazed countries like Spain, France, and Canada.
+From Washington to New York, there are numerous orchards manufacturing scores of varieties that filter into delicious batches of approved canned cider.
+And while there’s a myriad of great homegrown cider, there are some outstanding canned takes coming in as well, from cider-crazed countries like Canada, Spain, and France.

 2 Towns Made in Marion